rreusser/mcp-observable-notebookkit-debug/README.md

 - **rejected**: The computation threw an error

 The `GetValue` and `GetValues` tools return state information along with the value or error.

+### Image Support

+`GetValue` automatically returns images inline for:
+- **Canvas elements**: Captured as PNG
+- **SVG elements**: Rendered to canvas and captured as PNG

+No need to save to files - images are returned directly in the MCP response.

 ## License